SEEKCommons/seekcommons-org-website/fellowship-faq.md

 **Will I receive support in deciding the structure and format for my fellowship project?**

-Yes, early in the fellowship you will meet with the SEEKCommons team and with your mentor to discuss and structure your project.
+Yes, early in the fellowship you will meet with the NSF SEEKCommons team and with your mentor to discuss and structure your project.

-**How often will I get to meet with my mentor, the fellowship cohort, and the SEEKCommons team?**
+**How often will I get to meet with my mentor, the fellowship cohort, and the NSF SEEKCommons team?**

-Fellows are required to meet at least once a month with their fellowship cohort and SEEKCommons team members, and as often as necessary with mentors.
+Fellows are required to meet at least once a month with their fellowship cohort and NSF SEEKCommons team members, and as often as necessary with mentors.
 Depending on your individual mentor’s capacity and the support needed for your project, you may make arrangements to meet more or less frequently.
-You will meet with the SEEKCommons team members regularly during talks and workshops (to be held, at least, once a month).
+You will meet with the NSF SEEKCommons team members regularly during talks and workshops (to be held, at least, once a month).

 **Can I choose my mentor, or express a preference?
 Should I try to connect with a potential mentor before applying?**

-While the majority of mentors will come through the SEEKCommons Network, if there is a mentor with whom you are interested in working, you may include the name in your fellowship application.
+While the majority of mentors will come through the NSF SEEKCommons Network, if there is a mentor with whom you are interested in working, you may include the name in your fellowship application.

-**What resources will be available through the SEEKCommons Network to develop my project?
+**What resources will be available through the NSF SEEKCommons Network to develop my project?
 What can I use my fellowship stipend on?**

 Your fellowship stipend is for use at your discretion.
 Travel funding will be available to support attendance at an annual in-person convening.
 Additional resources will come from mentorship, support with project development, network development, presentation and dissemination, and expertise development.
 We cannot amend fellowship stipends.